 The human mind is geared towards compartmentalising the world.
 What this means is that the mind has an inbuilt tendency to divide the inner mental world and outer world into discrete sections or categories.
-The inner mental world is full of categories such as memories, goals, personality traits, and concepts which divide external reality into distinct categories.
-Our mind forms abstract general terms which allow us to give the same label to many similar looking objects (i.e. tree, table, person etc.) as well as more specific labels for the manifold variations of these ‘general’ objects.
+The inner mental world is full of categories such as memories, goals, personality traits, and concepts that divide external reality into distinct categories.
+Our mind forms abstract general terms which allow us to give the same label to many similar-looking objects (i.e. tree, table, person, etc.) as well as more specific labels for the manifold variations of these ‘general’ objects.

 Without conceptual and linguistic categories we would not be able to make sense of the world or build a system of knowledge based on it.
-Without such categories, we could not have enterprises such as science, logic, philosophy and mathematics.
-We exist in a world rich in meaning, structure and pattern.
+Without such categories, we could not have enterprises such as science, logic, philosophy, and mathematics.
+We exist in a world rich in meaning, structure, and pattern.
 Language creates an even more complex, multi-layered picture of reality.
 This perception of the world is inescapable, yet many humans have strived to strip these categories away from reality, leaving only a pure phenomenological experience in all its totality.
-This is what Eastern mystics have attempted to experience through meditation, where one’s attention is focused on the experience of the present moment, free from the human impulse to force labels and definitions onto it.
+It is possible through meditation to direct one’s attention and focus on the experience of the present moment, free from the human impulse to force labels and definitions onto it.

 The God of the Old Testament is described in a similar way: “Moses said to God, ‘Suppose I go to the Israelites and say to them, “The God of your fathers has sent me to you,” and they ask me, ‘What is his name?’
 Then what shall I tell them?”
 God said to Moses, “I AM THAT I AM” (Exodus 3:13-14).
 The mind naturally compartmentalises both the inner and outer world, but as we have seen, some experiences simply lie beyond the mind’s conceptual and linguistic capabilities.
 These unique experiences are intrinsically incommunicable.